 Class meets daily for students who are in the early stages of English language acquisition.
 The emphasis is on vocabulary and reading comprehension skills development.
-(1 credit)
+(1 credit) -Not in 2022-2023

 ESOL II Intermediate

 Class meets daily for students who are at the intermediate level of English language proficiency.
 Students work intensively on building their academic reading, writing, speaking, and listening skills.
 (1 credit)